celediel/Morrowind-More-Choppin-Axes/README.md

 There are three options:

 **Boost minimum**: Set minimum chop damage to +1 minimum slash damage.
-If maximum slash damage is higher than maximum chop damage, this won't effect the default attack.
+If maximum slash damage is higher than maximum chop damage, this won't affect the default attack.
 Use a different fix method in that case.

 *Side effect*: boosts minimum damage, so more damage potential overall.